PoCInnovation/Pool2023/Software/day04/2 - Deployment/README.md

 That's why here we will create an Action to run some tests on every commits, and retrieve the results for a simplified debugging if they fail 😉

-For this exercise, you have to use the [Cypress](https://cypress.io/) tests contained in the frontend of you application.
+For this exercise, you have to use the [Cypress](https://cypress.io/) tests contained in the frontend of your application.

 > Cypress is a tool to run all kind of tests on your frontend, you'll discover it tomorrow if you choose the React option 😉